3rd straight day of record heat possible for Las Vegas

 Friday is also bringing a 20 percent chance for isolated showers in the afternoon, but Nickerson said the storms could consist of lightning and thunder without the rain.

-Nickerson said Friday afternoon and evening could see wind gusts up to 40 mph.
+Nickerson said Friday afternoon and evening also could see wind gusts up to 40 mph.

 The heat wave will stretch into the weekend, with highs forecast at 113 on Saturday and 112 on Sunday, the weather service said.

-Overnight lows will be about 89 on Friday and Saturday, before dropping to 84 on Sunday night as the extreme heat is expected to end.
+Overnight lows will be about 89 on Friday and Saturday, before dropping to 84 on Sunday night as the extreme heat wanes.

-Las Vegas won’t be as hot early next week, but temperatures are still forecast in the triple digits.
-Monday is expected to reach 107, while Tuesday’s high is forecast at 103, the weather service said.
+Las Vegas won’t be as hot early next week, but temperatures are still forecast to be in the triple digits, with Monday likely to reach 107 and Tuesday 103, the weather service said.

 Safety warnings